department-of-veterans-affairs/vets-website/src/applications/disability-benefits/686c-674/README.md

 ### Valid VA file number check (back end)

 When the Veteran first lands on the Introduction page of the form a call is made to `vets-api/app/controllers/v0/profile/valid_va_file_numbers_controller.rb` where we use BGS as a data source to see if the current user has valid VA file number.
 We do this with the `valid_va_file_number_data` method call which simply takes the data returned by BGS for the current user and sees if the user has a `file_nbr` which is where BGS holds the file number.
 If the user has a valid VA file number we return `true`, otherwise we return `false`, to the front end.

+### Form submission

+After the Veteran fills out the form and submits the payload it is sent to `vets-api/app/controllers/v0/dependents_applications_controller.rb` on the back end.